We fully support you getting a new tattoo today (and always)

 Not every design has the superstitious number attached to it, however.

 A $13 tat is a great deal, but pack some patience if you dare to step foot into a shop in hopes of getting some “retail ink therapy” in celebration of Friday the 13th.
-Lines are usually long and often form rather quickly with tattoo deal seekers before the doors open, leaving some tattoo artists less than thrilled.
+Historically, long lines usually form rather quickly with tattoo deal seekers before the doors even open, leaving some tattoo artists less than thrilled.

 Like it or not, Friday the 13th tattoos aren’t going to be killed off anytime soon.